syncfusion-content/fileformat-docs/File-Formats/DocIO/Getting-Started.md

 //Adds a text range into the paragraph

-IWTextRange firstTextRange = firstParagraph.AppendText("Adventure Works Cycles,");
+IWTextRange firstTextRange = firstParagraph.AppendText("AdventureWorks Cycles,");

 //sets the font formatting of the text range